 Very easily, contact your local club and ask about joining.

-), telephone or drop in (on the weekend during summer).
+To contact a club, you could email them, telephone or drop in (on the weekend during summer).

 Contact details and information about our clubs in our three main regions are found here:

 You will need to complete some paperwork (such as a membership application form and other things), pay the clubs membership fee and thats it.

 Your Club Captain (the person who manages the patrol operations) will talk to you about beach patrols, and your clubs trainers will talk to you about training courses.